timbertson/chored/README.md

 You can use it for anything, but it's built primarily to solve the problem of CI/CD reuse between repositories.

-**Chored is still experimental, it probably doesn't do what you want yet.**
+**Chored is still in early development, it may change significantly in the future**

 # Chored aims to solve problems with...